LiamKarlMitchell/TiledCS/README.md

 > **Important!** It is with great sadness that I have to anounce that I no longer can find enough time to care for the project as it is.
 Not only do I personally no longer work with C#, there are other projects that require my attention.

+> **Note** This is a fork of the original project.
+I needed to add support for Hexagonal tile maps for a project I am working on.

 # TiledCS
 TiledCS is a .NET library for loading Tiled maps and tilesets.
 It supports only the _TMX_ and _TSX_ file formats.
 The library requires no 3rd-party dependencies.
 This way the library can be used with popular game engines like Unity3D, MonoGame and Godot.